Perioral Complications Management

 As a medical professional, you will be able to spot and understand the difference between side effects and complications; you will be able to offer the appropriate advice and, where appropriate, treatment in each instance, including in critical situations.

 This aspect of your practice, alongside your injecting skills, is what makes you so valuable to patients.
-It is a clear and vital differential when it comes to choosing you over non-medical injectors and is a point that should be clearly communicated to patients.
+It’s a clear and vital differential when it comes to choosing you over non-medical injectors and is a point that should be clearly communicated to patients.

 Have you ever had patients ask why your price is higher than the tweakments they saw advertised on Instagram?
 This is why.
 Do not be hesitant in explaining the value of your treatment and the expertise they are getting from you.
-You have trained hard for your qualifications, so be proud to tell people about them and why they matter!
+Whether you’re a cosmetic doctor, dentist, nurse or midwife, you have trained hard for your qualifications.
+Be proud to tell people about them and why they matter!

 Many patients remain unaware of the fact that non-medics are unlikely to have the requisite training to deal with any complications that could arise – nor the medical knowledge to prevent them from happening in the first place.
 This is not a scare tactic and should never be used as such.
 However, it’s important to educate patients as to why injectables should always be performed by properly qualified aesthetic medicine professionals.